wasny0ps/Damn-Vulnerable-DeFi/Challenges/Naive Receiver/README.md

 }
 ```

 Shortly, it gets pool and receiver contracts addresses in the constructor.
-Then call `flashLoan()` function ten times.
+Then call `flashLoan()` function to exploit the susceptible contract **in a single transaction**.
+We need to develop a malevolent smart contract that initiates a **series of 10 flash loan requests**.
+In brief, during the construction phase, we will initiate 10 flash loans on behalf of the `_receiver` with the intention of depleting this ETH balance.
 Here is attacker commands:

 ```js
 const AttackFactory = await ethers.getContractFactory('AttackNaiveReceiver', deployer);